TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/CoreTesting.rst

     lolli@apoc /var/www/local/cms/Web $

-The command asks runTests.sh to execute the "functional" test suite `-s functional` and to not execute all available tests but only those within `typo3/sysext/core/Tests/Functional/Authentication/`.
+The command asks :file:`runTests.sh` to execute the "functional" test suite `-s functional` and to not execute all available tests but only those within `typo3/sysext/core/Tests/Functional/Authentication/`.
 The script first starts the containers it needs: Redis, memcached and a MariaDB.
 All in one network.
 It then waits until the MariaDB container opens its database port, then starts a PHP 7.2 container and calls phpunit to execute the tests. phpunit executes only one test in this case, that one is green.
 The containers and networks are then removed again.
-Note the exit code of runTests.sh (`echo $?`) is identical to the exit code of the phpunit
+Note the exit code of :file:`runTests.sh` (`echo $?`) is identical to the exit code of the phpunit
-call: If phpunit reports green, runTests.sh returns 0, and if phpunit is red, the exit code would be non zero.
+call: If phpunit reports green, :file:`runTests.sh` returns 0, and if phpunit is red, the exit code would be non zero.

 .. _testing-core-examples: